tinachentc/NLSDeconv/README.md

 We have two algorithm options: **soft-thresholding least squares (SLS)** and **non-negative least squares (NLS)**.
 SLS is developed as a fast approximation version of NLS, and is recommended for users without GPU access.
 To implement the algorithm, user needs to provide **an ST dataset** and **an scRNA-seq dataset** (with cell type information).

-We provide example codes for running SLS on a seqFISH+ dataset in `main_example.py`.
+We provide example codes for running algorithm on a seqFISH+ dataset in `main_example.py`.
+It can be directly run through after `example_data.zip` is unzipped to the current directory.

 ## Requirements:
 Developed on `python = 3.11` `PyTorch = 2.0.1`